Joseph S. Bruno - Auburn Abroad in Italy

 *Interested students should visit the College of Human Sciences Office of Global Education in Spidle Hall to sign up for future terms.
 This program has a maximum capacity that is often is filled far in advance.

-- Preparation Class: To be completed during fall semester 2018
+- Preparation Class: To be completed during spring semester 2020

 Ariccia is very close to Albano, especially since 1854, when a long bridge across a ravine cut short the winding road which linked the two towns.
 The development of Ariccia is strictly associated with Pope Alexander VII and his family, the Chigi, who in 1661 acquired this small fief from the Savelli.
 Pope Alexander VII asked Gian Lorenzo Bernini to redesign Ariccia to change the rural aspect of the newly acquired possession and to give it a very modern and urban appearance.
 Ariccia stands over a bowl-shaped valley, the crater of an extinct volcano and it enjoys fine views towards the sea.